microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 **Objectives:**
 By the end of this module, you will be able to:

-- Configure VS Code Insiders or GitHub Copilot CLI to use your locally-hosted model
+- Configure VS Code Insiders, GitHub Copilot in the terminal, or any OpenAI-compatible client to use your self-hosted models
 - Review Prometheus metrics and deployment logs for GPU utilization and latency
-- Explain how this lab environment was bootstrapped using ArgoCD
+- Understand how GitOps patterns enable production platform engineering for AI inference
 - Clean up all resources and describe next steps for production adoption

-With advanced inference patterns running in your cluster, let's put them to practical use — connecting developer tools to your self-hosted models and reviewing production observability.
+With advanced inference patterns running in your cluster, let's put them to practical use - connecting developer tools to your self-hosted models, reviewing production observability, and seeing how this all scales to production with GitOps.

 ### Integrate with Developer Tooling